dedis/cothority/byzcoin/README.md

  the system more responsive if there are few transactions submitted to the chain.

-A "view change" (change of leader) is needed when the leader stops performing its duties correctly.
+A "view-change" (change of leader) is needed when the leader stops performing its duties correctly.
 If a node cannot send a transaction to the leader, it asks all other nodes to send the transaction to the leader themselves.
-Every node that couldn't send the transaction to the leader will start a view change request.
+Every node that couldn't send the transaction to the leader will start a view -change request.
 This will only detect stopped leaders, but not leaders who censor certain transactions.

 The design of the view-change is similar to the view-change protocol in PBFT